ohmano/twitterdm/README.md

 twitterdm
 =========

-Twitter DirectMessage test implementations
+Twitter DirectMessage test implementation.

-Test are implemented in Java with Twitter API.
+I have used Cucumber-JVM (with JUnit) to execute the scenarios.
+(TwitterDMRunner.java)

+### Credentials

 Please follow the instructions below to create credentials for different users:
   1. Go to https://dev.twitter.com/apps